-The Audit Committee of Akamai's Board of Directors is responsible for, among other things, monitoring the integrity of Akamai's consolidated financial statements, Akamai's compliance with legal and regulatory requirements, Akamai's system of internal controls (including oversight of our internal audit function, which reports directly to the Audit Committee) and the qualifications, independence and performance of our internal and independent auditors.
-The Audit Committee has the authority and responsibility to select, evaluate and, when appropriate, replace Akamai's independent auditors.
-The Audit Committee acts under a written charter that is available on our website at www.akamai.com/html/investor/corporate_governance.html.
+The Audit Committee of Akamai's Board of Directors is responsible for, among other things:

+- Monitoring the integrity of Akamai's consolidated financial statements - Oversight of Akamai's compliance with legal and regulatory requirements - Oversight of Akamai's system of internal controls (including oversight of our internal audit function, which reports directly to the Audit Committee) - Appointment, oversight and evaluation of the qualifications, independence and performance of our internal and independent auditors with the authority to replace Akamai's independent auditors. - Review and oversight of handling of ethical issues brought to the attention of management and the Board - Review of management's enterprise risk assessments

+The Audit Committee acts under a written charter that is available on our website at www.akamai.com/html/investor/corporate\governance.html.
 The members of the Audit Committee are independent directors as defined by the Audit Committee charter and the NASDAQ Rules.